material-motion/material-motion/languages/somelanguage.md

 The duration of an animation.

-> If an element moves along the X axis **by** 10dp **over** 300ms, it completes this movement over a duration of 300ms.
+> If an element moves **over** 300ms, it completes this movement over a duration of 300ms.

+### After

+An animation waits a certain amount of time to be triggered.

+> If an element moves **after** 600ms, it waits 600ms to begin this movement.

 ### With (TBD)

 The easing curve applied to an animation.

-> If an element moves along the X axis **by** 10dp **over** 300ms **with** a specific easing curve, it completes this movement using the defined easing curve's acceleration and deceleration.
+> If an element moves **with** a specific easing curve, it completes this movement using the defined easing curve's acceleration and deceleration.

 ---

-# Motion Types
+# Actions

-Motion types are verbs used to define a specific movement and must be used with a connector and a value.
+Actions are verbs used to define a specific movement and must be used with a connector and a value.

 ### Move

-To change the positional value of an object along the X, Y or Z axis by a linear path.
+To change the positional value of an object along the X and/or Y axis along a linear path.

 *Additional Parameters:*

 * **Arc** – To change the positional value of an object along the X, Y or Z axis by an arced path.

-> Value: Density Pixels (X, Y, Z)

 ### Scale

 To stretch the material surface and its content as one whole unit from its anchor point.

-> Value: Percentage (width + height)

 ### Resize (aka Transform)